l-dfa/COVID-19-italia/template/211_coronavirus_mondo.en.rst

 at the uate date of this article.
 Total positive cases, deaths and ratio between deaths and total positive cases are reported.

+In the first table European Union Countries are bundled.

-.. csv-table:: situation of twenty most hitted countries on $UPDATED
+.. csv-table:: situation of twenty most hitted countries on $UPDATED, EU Countries bundled

 $DATA_TABLE

+|
+|

+Instead, hereafter the European Union Countries are unbundled.

+.. csv-table:: situation of twenty most hitted countries on $UPDATED, EU Countries unbundled

+$DATA_TABLE_EU

 Remarks